 - You will ascend/descend of stone stairs of Ulleri

-Starting and ending point of Ghorepani Poonhill Trek.
+Starting and finishing point of Ghorepani Poonhill Trek.

 Best time to trek Ghorepani Poonhill

-Along the trail, there is a number of a guest house that provides food and services according to your need.
-You will see beautiful homestay during Ghorepani Poonhill Trek.
-It offers better services and facilities.
+Along the trail, there are many guest houses that provide food and services according to your need.
+You will see traditional and beautiful homestays during Ghorepani Poonhill Trek.
+It provides better services and facilities.
 If you want a natural trip, camping is also possible.

-Before you leave for the trek to Poonhill.
-It cost 30$ excluding 13% VAT.
-For the citizen of SAARC countries, you can get a permit for $15 excluding VAT.
-If the children under the age of 10, children do not need to pay charges for a permit.
+Before you leave for the trek to Poonhill, it costs 30$, excluding 13% VAT.
+For the citizen of SAARC countries, you can get a permit for $15, excluding VAT.
+If the children are under the age of 10, children do not need to pay charges for a permit.
 The Annapurna trekking permit is available at Nepal Tourism Board, Kathmandu.

 Tea houses and their facilities are basic in Poonhill.
-You will walk 7 hours in very steep terrain.
-The Poonhill weather is unpredicted so you must be prepared and ATMs are not available except in cities areas.
-The high altitudes tea house remains close in winter because heavy snowfall might trouble in high altitudes.
-In October there are many trekkers and creates traffic jams.
-The common problem trekkers face is altitude sickness, you must get proper rest and acclimatization.
+You will walk for 7 hours in very steep terrain.
+The Poonhill weather is unpredictable, so you must be prepared, and ATMs are not available except in city areas.
+The high altitudes tea house remains close in winter because heavy snowfall might cause trouble in high altitudes.
+In October, there are many trekkers, which creates traffic jams.
+The common problem trekkers face altitude sickness; you must get proper rest and acclimatization.

 Day 1: Kathmandu to Pokhara

-Early in the morning take a bus to Kalanki and from Kalanki you can take a micro-bus from Kalanki.
-The distance needed to cover to reach Pokhara is 206 km and it takes about 6-7 hrs to reach Pokhara.
+Early in the morning, take a bus to Kalanki, and from Kalanki, you can take a micro-bus.
+The distance needed to cover to reach Pokhara is 206 km, and it takes about 6-7 hrs to reach Pokhara.

 Day 2: Pokhara to Hile

-After breakfast take a jeep or bus from Pokhara to Nayapul if you are lone traveller it will a cost-effective taking local bus or getting jeep is will be best if you are a group.
-From Nayapul the hike starts and it will take 3 hours to reach Hile.
+After breakfast, take a jeep or bus from Pokhara to Nayapul; if you are a lone traveler, it will be cost-effective to take a local bus or get a jeep.
+It will be best if you are in a group.
+From Nayapul, the hike starts, and it will take 3 hours to reach Hile.

 Day 3: Hile to Ghorepani

-On the way to Ghorepani, you will pass through many villages like Tikhedhunga, Ulleri and Banthanti through oak and rhododendron forest.
-It takes around 6-7 hours to reach Ghorepani and there are many stone steps on the way.
+On the way to Ghorepani, you will pass through many villages like Tikhedhunga, Ulleri, and Banthanti through oak and rhododendron forests.
+It takes around 6-7 hours to reach Ghorepani, and there are many stone steps on the way.

-It takes around 45 minutes to one hour to reach Poonhill and you can see a spectacular view of sunrise around 5:15 am to 6 am.
+It might takes around 45 minutes to one hour to reach Poonhill, and you can see the spectacular sunrise view around 5:15 am to 6 am.
 Tea and coffee are available at Poonhill.

-You will see a spectacular view of Mt Annapurna South, Macchapurchre, Tuckuche and Dhaulagiri.
+You will see the spectacular view of Mt Annapurna South, Macchapurchre, Tuckuche, and Dhaulagiri.

-After coming from Poonhill you can have breakfast and head toward Ghandruk.
-It takes 7-8 hours downhill through forest to reach Ghandruk.
-It is worth spending time at Ghandruk, the Gurung village houses a museum dedicated to Gurung culture.
+After coming from Poonhill, you can have breakfast and head toward Ghandruk.
+It takes 7-8 hours downhill through the forest to reach Ghandruk.
+It is worth spending time at Ghandruk, and the Gurung village houses a museum dedicated to Gurung culture.

-Trek back to Nayapul it takes around 4-5 hours and drives back to Pokhara take 1.5 hours.
+Trek back to Nayapul takes around 4-5 hours, and drive back to Pokhara takes 1.5 hours.
 Form Nayapul takes a local bus or jeep back to Pokhara.